dibyendumajumdar/simpledbm/simpledbm-docs/docs/usermanual.rst

  public interface Storable {

    /**
-    * Retrieve the object from the supplied ByteBuffer.
-    * ByteBuffer is assumed to be setup correctly for
-    * reading.
-    *
-    * @param bb ByteBuffer that contains a stored
-    *           representation of the object.
-    */
-   void retrieve(ByteBuffer bb);

-   /**
     * Store this object into the supplied ByteBuffer in
-    * a format that can be subsequently retrieved using
+    * a format that can be subsequently used to reconstruct the
-    * retrieve().
+    * object.
 ByteBuffer is assumed to be setup
     * correctly for writing.
     *
     * @param bb ByteBuffer that will contain a stored